Pay Fines

 • A fine for each offense charged;

-• Either one criminal/traffic surcharge or one parking surcharge, depending on the offense(s) charged; and
+• Either a criminal/traffic surcharge, parking surcharge, or a transit surcharge depending on the offense(s) charged; and

 • A county law library fee in most counties.